yzh119/relax-sparse/docs/langref/shapes.md

 The stype shorthand allows code to be specific to a particular rank, or be fully shape polymorphic, but nothing inbetween.
-It is possible to dispatch on rank but not possible to express assertions on sub-arrays:
+It is possible to dispatch on rank but not possible to express assertions on sub-shapes:
 ```
 if x.shape.size == 2 {
   # special case for rank 2 handling